alexrudall/ruby-openai/README.md

 ### Models

 There are different models that can be used to generate text.
-For a full list and to retrieve information about a single models:
+For a full list and to retrieve information about a single model:

 ```ruby
 client.models.list